womenbuildweb3/30daysofweb3.xyz/curriculum/en/4-deploying-your-smart-contract/1-creating-a-deploy-script.md

 ---
 title: Creating Your Deploy Script
-description: Creating Your Deploy Script
+description: Deploy your smart contract to Polygon Mumbai test network using Hardhat.
 optional: false
 ---